 Lt.
 Miller sat with excellent posture like she did when she wanted to assert herself without being threatening.
 “Yes.
 You can.
 But you won’t like it.”

-“We got the fingerprint results,” she said.
+“We got the fingerprint report,” she said.
+“From the tape.”

 I examined his face.
 He was serious.
 I turned back to Miller.
 She was, too.

 Alexa Sacchi had gone missing at fifteen.
 It had been seven years since anyone had seen her.